Feng shui – the Chinese art of placement. An interview with Jan Cisek, London-based expert in feng shui by Susan Norman

 Q: And creativity is very important in your work as well?

 Jan: Absolutely, it’s essential.
 Feng shui is holistic interior design and very often I need to think on my feet how to remedy different interior design features without making homes into a Chinese restaurant.
 It helps, that I’ve studied art, design and interior design so it’s very easy for me to come up with interventions that would fit any deco.
 Also, having seen thousands of homes and workplaces, I’ve learnt a lot.
 And I continue with my professional development by going to design exhibition, talking to my friends who are architects and interior designers to be up to date with the latest trends, materials and technological advancements.
+I also take note of any innovative solutions that my clients come up for specific problems.

 Q: What does your typical workday look like?

-Jan: I don’t get up at any particular hour – usually between 6 am and 10 am, depending on how much work I’ve been doing the day before.
+Jan: I don’t get up at any particular hour – usually between 6 am and 9 am, depending on how much work I’ve been doing the day before.
 I wake up naturally, without the alarm, following 90-minutes cycles.
 Sleep is very important to me.

 I meditate in the morning to get clarity, stay grounded and healthy as well as part of my spiritual practice to connect, have peace of mind and develop care and compassion.